 Maybe you have another item you can use in its place.
 Or perhaps you could borrow the item from a friend.
 Sometimes you can actually do without the item altogether and realize you didn’t need it after all.
 In the absolute worst-case scenario, you might not be able to find an alternative and may have to buy something you previously got rid of.

 But those times really are rare.
-And if you ask me, the space and freedom you gained from getting rid of so much unnecessary clutter, is definitely worth the price of having to potentially re-buy the odd item if you ever really need it.
+And if you ask me, the space and freedom you gain from getting rid of so much unnecessary clutter are definitely worth the price of having to potentially re-buy the odd item if you ever really need it.